philipp-spiess/this-week-in-react/src/issues/10/README.md

-Another week has passed and I’m thrilled to present you the tenth issue of This Week In React ⚛️.
+Another week has passed and I’m thrilled to present you the tenth issue of This Week in React ⚛️.

 ---